obsidian-mcp-server

 Obsidian MCP Server

 A Model Context Protocol server designed for LLMs to interact with Obsidian vaults.
-Built with TypeScript, it features secure API communication, efficient file operations, and comprehensive search capabilities, enabling AI assistants to manage knowledge bases seamlessly.
+Built with TypeScript and featuring secure API communication, efficient file operations, and comprehensive search capabilities, it enables AI assistants to seamlessly manage knowledge bases through a clean, flexible tool interface.

 Features